Health check your property investments with a FREE portfolio review and find out how much you could be saving!

 3. Chain-Breaking

-Using bridging for chain-breaking allows you to purchase a new property either before funds are released from another property sale, or to prevent a purchase chain breaking down if your mortgage application is taking too long.
-This way, you not only ensure a smoother purchase process, but you face fewer risks of delays and don’t have to worry about losing out on the purchase.
+Using bridging for chain-breaking allows you to purchase a property either before funds are released from another property sale, or to prevent a purchase chain breaking down if your mortgage application is taking too long.
+This way, you make the buying process easier.
+You also reduce the chances of delays and won’t have to worry about missing out on the purchase.

 4. Portfolio Expansion

 Bridging finance is a great way to purchase new property investments quickly.
-In the current competitive property market, it is also a great way to avoid delays and ensure you secure a great new property for your portfolio.
+In today's competitive property market, this is a good way to avoid delays and help you secure a new property for your portfolio.

 As a type of short-term finance, landlords can quickly secure properties without the risk of losing out to other buyers or facing long property chains (as mentioned above).
 This helps you to expand your portfolio more efficiently, and you can exit onto a buy to let loan once the purchase has completed.